kfiryahalom/matcher/README.md

 # Matcher

+* Short video demonstration can be found in Attachment folder

 ## Assumptions
 * There wasn't exact instruction on how to trigger the logic so I assumed that you expected api call with Django framework(heard you are using Django and Postgres) - so I tried to learn a bit about that framework as well.
 * Also there wasn't an exact explanation of what makes the match strong as there are 2 parameters (so in code you can find commented rows marked that they are part of Option 2) - explanation below